andriyadi/AzureIoTLiteClient/README.md

 # AzureIoTLiteClient
- Azure IoT Hub / Central lite client library for ESP32, using MQTT
+Azure IoT Hub / Central lite client library for ESP32, using MQTT.
+It's written in C++, and meant to be as lighter library if compared to [`esp-azure`](github.com/espressif/esp-azure) library.
+It currently needs Arduino framework.

+You can still use ESP-IDF framework, as long as you include [`arduino-esp32`](github.com/espressif/arduino-esp32) as ESP-IDF component.

 ## Sample code
 ### Azure IoT Central